Limitations

 Reimport pipelines

-If you want to update or restart your transpilation, click on the Reimport Pipeline button on the Transpiler page.
+If you want to update or restart your import, click on the Reimport Pipeline button on the Transpiler page.